-The file specified with -b, --cookie is only used as input.
-No cookies will be written to the file.
-To store cookies, use the -c, --cookie-jar option.
+NOTE that the file specified with -b, --cookie is only used as input.
+No cookies will be stored in the file.
+To store cookies, use the -c, --cookie-jar option or you could even save the HTTP headers to a file using -D, --dump-header!

--B. --use-ascii
+-B, --use-ascii